 Here’s how to do that:

 First step: Find out what the customer expects as soon as possible.
-Talk to them, but most importantly, ask open-ended questions during your earliest conversations and listen.
+Talk to them, but most importantly, ask open-ended questions during your earliest conversations and listen to understand customer perception.

 Open-ended questions are those that require something more than just a simple “yes” or “no” in response.
-Some examples of questions you could use in managing expectations are:
+Some examples of questions you could use for customer feedback in managing expectations are:

 - Where does what I do/sell fit into your overall goals?